simonireilly/kafka-webhook-dispatcher/README.md

 - The Language should be performant
 - Language should support concurrency

-Language Go or Node are preferable.
+**Language Go or Node are preferable.**

 # Architecture

 ## Webhooks Received

-- single delivering topic enter the persist-and-validate consumer:
+- single receiving topic enter the persist-and-validate consumer:
     - This consumer persists all webhooks and validates them afterward.
     - Then if it is invalid it will not send it on to the next consumer.
-    - Valid uuids are passed onto the next topic
+    - Valid uuid's are passed onto the next topic

 ## Webhooks URL Monitor